History of British newspapers: 19th century

+According to Andrew Marr, four major transitions in the Victorian era created modern British journalism.
+The stamp tax on every paper sold was removed, enabling newspapers to become profitable by selling advertising.
+Secondly. new industrial technology enabled news to flow in over telegraph wires, and new highspeed presses did overnight printing of hundreds of thousands of copies for distribution by the new railway system to the entire nation.
+Next the educational system was enlarged from a small elite so that most people could now read a newspaper and study the ads.
+And finally Victorians developed mass democracy that made public opinion relevant to the formation of public policy.

 By the early 19th century, there were 52 London papers and over 100 other titles.
 As stamp, paper and other duties were progressively reduced from the 1830s onwards (all duties on newspapers were gone by 1855) there was a massive growth in overall circulation as major events and improved communications developed the public's need for information.
 The Daily Universal Register began life in 1785 and was later to become known as The Times from 1788.
 This was the most significant newspaper of the first half of the 19th century, but from around 1860 there were a number of more strongly competitive titles, each differentiated by its political biases and interests.

+Taxes removed

 In 1802 and 1815 the tax on newspapers was increased to three pence and then four pence.
 Unable or unwilling to pay this fee, between 1831 and 1835 hundreds of untaxed newspapers made their appearance.
 The political tone of most of them was fiercely revolutionary.
 Their publishers were prosecuted but this failed to discourage untaxed newspapers.
 It was chiefly Milner Gibson and Richard Cobden who advocated the case in parliament to first reduce in 1836 and, in 1855, totally repeal the tax on newspapers.
 The development of the press was greatly assisted by the gradual abolition of the taxes on periodicals as well as by the introduction of a cheap postal system.
 Both of these developments made the newspaper more affordable to a greater percentage of the population.
 The burden of the newspaper tax on publishers was heavy, resulting in 29,400,000 tax stamps being issued in 1820.
 In 1828 the proprietor of The Times had to pay the state more than £68,000 in taxes.
-After the reduction of the stamp tax in 1836 from four pence to one penny, the circulation of English newspapers rose from 39,000,000 to 122,000,000 by 1854.
+After the reduction of the stamp tax in 1836 from four pence to one penny, the annual circulation of English newspapers rose from 39,000,000 to 122,000,000 by 1854.

+Directories

 A number of press directories listing newspapers and periodicals were published in the 19th century, including Mitchell's Press Directories, May's handbooks and guides, Deacon's Newspaper Handbook and the Handy Newspaper List.